yongtao-wang/collab-todo/services/collab/README.md

 Current Todo Item does have a column to store media link, but it has not been implemented at this point.

-To fully implement it, upload media file to a cloud blob storage e.g. S3, then save the media url to the field.
+To fully implement it, upload media file to a cloud blob storage e.g. S3, then save the media URI to the field.
 Use CDN to further improve performance.
+For videos, there needs to be an encoding service to encode and split the video into smaller chunks.

 ### Concurrent Edit Conflict Resolution